 In addition, these agreements typically restrict the ability of our advisors, employees, third-party contractors and consultants to publish data potentially relating to our trade secrets, although our agreements may contain certain limited publication rights.
 For example, any academic institution that we may collaborate with in the future will usually expect to be granted rights to publish data arising out of such collaboration, provided that we are notified in advance and given the opportunity to delay publication for a limited time period in order for us to secure patent protection of intellectual property rights arising from the collaboration, in addition to the opportunity to remove confidential or trade secret information from any such publication.
-In the future, we may also conduct joint research and development programs that may require us to share trade secrets under the terms of our research and development or similar agreements.
-Despite our efforts to protect our trade secrets, our competitors may discover our trade secrets, either through breach of our agreements with third parties, independent development or publication of information by any of our third-party collaborators.
+In the future, we may also conduct joint research and development programs that may require us to share trade secrets, either through breach of our agreements with third parties, independent development or publication of information by any of our third-party collaborators.
 A competitor's discovery of our trade secrets would impair our competitive position and have an adverse impact on our business.